- Nix 66.1%

 iNix (Intel macOS)

 Garage and shop machine for reading manuals, project plans, and occasional remote work.
 Runs on a 2017 iMac Pro (Intel Xeon W) with macOS + nix-darwin.
-Includes syncthing.
+Includes syncthing, Tailscale, and Superwhisper dictation.
+Until the official Hermes DMG includes an Intel slice, inix provides a pinned local-build installer for the native Desktop app, which connects to Studio's remote backend over Tailscale.
+The browser dashboard remains available as a fallback.

 Location: modules/hosts/inix.nix